(Partial Glossectomy; Total Glossectomy; Hemiglossectomy)

 - Weight loss

-- Failure of flap—occurs when transplanted skin or flap does not get enough blood flow
+- Failure of flap or reconstruction—occurs when transplanted skin or flap does not get enough blood flow

 - Recurrence of cancer